influxdata/docs-v2/content/influxdb/cloud-serverless/reference/flux.md

 ## Flux with the InfluxDB IOx storage engine

-When querying data from an InfluxDB bucket backed by InfluxDB IOx, use the following input functions:
+When querying data from an InfluxDB bucket powered by InfluxDB IOx, use the following input functions:

 - [`iox.from()`](/flux/v0.x/stdlib/experimental/iox/from/): alternative to